Honours Bachelor of Information Sciences – Cyber Security Online

 Duration: 7 Weeks weeks

-Students in the Honours Bachelor of Business Administration Internship work-term apply skills and competencies within a Sheridan-approved work-term.
+Students in the degree Internship work-term apply skills and competencies within a Sheridan-approved work-term.
 Students self-assess and practice competencies within a work-term setting, develop meaningful and measurable competency learning goals and a plan of action appropriate to the work-term expectations.
 Throughout the work-term experience, students evaluate their growth and development of competency learning goals.
 Students interact with industry professionals while developing and expanding skills and competencies in a professional work-term environment.
 Students gain an understanding of work-term accountabilities for their role as well as the importance of collaboration and teamwork.
 Students reflect on their experience cultivating self-awareness and growth from real world experiences.
 Students practice professionalism, and judgment as well as compliance with work-term expectations specific to their role, accountabilities and industry.
 Through self-assessments, on-going reflection, employer competency assessment/evaluation, and work-term assignments, students are guided to complete a successful work-term and prepare for future career success.

 Need More Information?